soundart/perl6-tweetnacl/README.md

 open questions:

-- how to do the panda thing

 - class Ciphertext: attributes $!data and $!nonce have to be transported(e.g. send via network) from encryption to decryption host.
 Should there be a serialize() method?

-- howto make "make test" load the shared lib, without native('./lib/tweetnacl')

 COPYRIGHT AND LICENSE
 =====================